modelon-community/Assimulo/trunk/doc/sphinx/source/tutorial_exp.rst

 And now we create the actual solver object using SUNDIAL's CVode::

-    from assimulo.solvers.sundials import CVode #Imports the solver CVode from Assimulo
+    from assimulo.solvers import CVode #Imports the solver CVode from Assimulo

     sim = CVode(model)